geekaara/Linked-List/README.md

 # Linked-List
-Inserting a anode at the beginning of the linked list
+Inserting a node at the beginning of the linked list